 - Neighbors, from Yerba Buena Preston, Jake, and Steve came over and removed the old nasty wire fence and posts…and random pieces of concrete found too!

 - The backyard space till/plowed by Rick Rogowski, neighbor.

-- Jake C. came back over and created berm areas for the property hedgerows, and brought compost too.
+- Jake Clubine came back over and created berm areas for the property hedgerows, and brought compost too.

-- Paul and Chris Denfeld will be donating the Laurel Hedgerow plants for the 168-foot property line.
+- Paul and Chris Denfeld will be donating the Laurel Hedgerow plants for the 168-foot east side property line.